eugnmueller-87/eugnmueller-87/README.md

 | Spend Pattern | Recurring / Blanket PO / One-off / Irregular |
 | Catalogue | Purchased through approved catalogue vs off-catalogue |

+### Real Estate Intelligence
+Office rent is tracked by location — city, country, entity.
+A CFO can see exactly which offices are paying what, compare lease costs across locations, and flag contracts approaching renewal.

 ### Multi-Source Matching
 Upload an accounting export and a procurement PO list simultaneously.
 SpendLens identifies the source type, fuzzy-matches transactions to purchase orders, and surfaces the gap — what was paid that was never approved, and what was approved that was never invoiced.